vagabond0909/DATABASE_SQL_PROJECTS/README.md

 ## Inserting Data into Tables:

-We created different tables above and we have our dataset file with us whichis attached above just copy paste that data and create our ig_clone dataset!
+We created different tables above and we have our ***ig_dataset.txt*** file with us which is attached above just copy paste that data and create our ig_clone dataset!

 ## Running Different Queries

 Now, Its time for using our database for different real life queries!
-Attached above a text file named ig_queries.txt which contains some real life queries along with its solution first of all try out by your own.
+Attached above a text file named ***ig_queries.txt*** which contains some real life queries along with its solution first of all try out by your own.

 Try with our own queries and share herewith!